12 Top-Rated Islands in Turkey

 Sitting in the Sea of Marmara, Heybeliada is the second biggest island of this group.
 During weekends from May to October, it can seem like half the city has decamped here for the day, so try to time your visit for a weekday if you can.

 No cars are allowed on the island, so this is a good opportunity for exploring on foot or by bike (plenty of bike rental is available).
-One of the main tourist attractions is simply to wander the lanes lined with imposing wooden villas, up to lookout points with panoramic views across the sea.
+One of the main things to do for tourists is simply to wander the lanes lined with imposing wooden villas, up to lookout points with panoramic views across the sea.

 Regular ferries travel between central Istanbul and Heybeliada.
 Although there are a handful of accommodation options on the island, the vast amount of visitors are day trippers.

-On Turkey's southern Mediterranean shore, the settlement of Kizkalesi is a beach town popular with local tourists.
+On Turkey's southern Mediterranean shore, the settlement of Kızkalesi is a beach town popular with local tourists.
 Just offshore from the beach, is the teeny island from where the town takes its name.

-Kizkalesi Island holds the remains of a Byzantine castle (the name in English means "Maiden's Castle"), with its well preserved ramparts and towers still jutting grandly up from the rocky shore.
+Kızkalesi Island holds the remains of a Byzantine castle (the name in English means "Maiden's Castle"), with its well-preserved ramparts and towers still jutting grandly up from the rocky shore.

 To explore the castle — though the interior is in ruins, and the most impressive feature is the fortified walls themselves — regular boat trips putter to the island and back from the beach.